psytext/rosettastats/docs/index.md

-## Multillevel analysis
+## Multilevel analysis

 Multilevel analysis (MLA) is used for the analysis of hierarchical data.
 Data at the lowest level are clustered in higher levels.
-An inportant application for MLA is in ESM/EMA data.
+An important application for MLA is in ESM/EMA data.
 This type of data are called intensive longitudinal data.
-Subjects have measurements on mutiple occasions.
-The occasions are clusters within the subjects.
+Subjects have measurements on multiple occasions.
+The occasions are clustered within the subjects.

 - Multilevel analysis using [multilevel analysis](multilevel_analysis.html)